 Chicago Style Citations

 It’s time to cite your references.
 If you used author-date in-text citations, you’re going to create a reference page for the sources you cited in your work.
 Those that used notes generate a bibliography.
 A bibliography is unique in that it includes all the sources that you used to create your paper, even if you didn’t cite them directly.
-In general, your Chicago style citation page contains:
+In general, your Chicago/Turabian style citation page contains:

 - Publication year